-The average rental price in Pine Creek is currently $3,016, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 75.0% of the neighborhoods in Colorado.
+The average rental price in Pine Creek is currently $1,236, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 97.0% of Colorado neighborhoods.

 Pine Creek is a rural neighborhood (based on population density) located in Air Force Academy, Colorado.

-Pine Creek real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
+Pine Creek real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Pine Creek neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built between 1940 and 1969.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.